jackbravo/condorest-django/README.md

 And then **modify** the `SECRET_KEY` with a random string of more than 16 chars.
 This variable is inside your newly created `.env` file, you should open it and change its value.

 Create a database and user on your postgres server.
-For example running this commands (if using ubuntu append `sudo -u postgres` to both commands):
+For example running this commands.

+If using ubuntu append `sudo -u postgres` to both commands:

     createuser -Psd condorest
     createdb -O condorest condorest